vinfreecs/genga/Documentation.md

     .

     with: case = -3 for ejected bodies, and case = -2 for bodies falling into the central mass.

+## The encounter file Encounters<name>.dat
+This file is only generated when the 'Report Encounters' argument in the 'param.dat' file is greater than zero.
+It contains the coordinates before the cloasest encounter between two bodies.

+    time indexi mi ri xi yi zi vxi vyi vzi Sxi Syi Szi indexj mj rj xj yj zj vxj vyj vzj Sxj Syj Szj .
+    .
+    .

 ## The aeGrid file: aeCount<aeGrid name>_<time step>.dat
 If the use_aeGrid value in the 'param.h' file is set to one, then at the coordinate output interval, a new aeGrid file is created.
 This file contains two matrices of the size Na x Ne followed by two matrixes of the size Na x Ni, where Na, Ne and Ni are set in the 'param.dat' file.
 The first matrix contains the number of time steps which a particle was at the corresponding semi major axis and eccentricity bin, since the last output time